 - Your loss is limited to $50 if you notify your financial institution within two business days after learning of the theft.

 - After that, your loss could be as high as $500 as long as you report within 60 days of your account statement date.

-If you still have your card, but somebody stole your card number, you have 60 days to report any fraudulent transactions and have the bank cover your losses.
+If you still have the card, but somebody stole your card number, you have 60 days to report any fraudulent transactions and have the bank cover your losses.
 After 60 days, you’re responsible for the charges.